gobitfly/eth2-knowledge-base/v2beta/metric-validator-efficiency.md

 Compared to attestations, which occur once per epoch, sync duties occur in every slot for 256 epochs, totaling 8192 duties per sync committee member.

 Since sync duties need to be included in a block by the block proposer, we ignore missed blocks that occurred during this period to avoid penalizing the sync committee member.
+Penalties from missed sync participation are also not counted towards `sync_actualReward`.